climatescope/climatescope.org/app/_en_page/results.md

 #### The importance of China

 China continues to play a critical role in clean energy’s evolution, not just in emerging markets but in all countries.
-The nation added 35GW of new renewable power generating capacity all on its own – more than all capacity online today in sub-Saharan Africa’s 49 nations combined, excluding South Africa and Nigeria1 – and attracted $89bn in all types of new clean energy capital.
+The nation added 35GW of new renewable power generating capacity all on its own – more than all capacity online today in sub-Saharan Africa’s 49 nations combined, excluding South Africa and Nigeria – and attracted $89bn in all types of new clean energy capital.

 Subtracting out China’s impact, however, Climatescope’s other 54 nations achieved important progress in 2014.
 On a percentage basis, the growth rate for cumulative clean energy installed in these countries spiked to 21.2%, again more than twice the rate of growth seen in OECD countries.
 In all, the non-China Climatescope nations added 15.5GW of new capacity in 2014 compared to 9.4GW installed the year prior – a 64% jump.